Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: A Deterministic Entanglement Transmission Scheme

-In particular, Eq.~\eqref{eq_s_assoc} is valid for $d\le 3$ because its left-hand side (LHS) and right-hand side (RHS) are both governed by two constraints: trace preserving [Eq.~\eqref{eq_s_trace}] and determinant preserving (see Lemma~\ref{theorem_s_det}).
-Additionally, employing the duality (see Lemma~\ref{theorem_s_adj}) produces two more constraints in terms of ``dual'' trace preserving and ``dual'' determinant preserving.
+In particular, Eq.~\eqref{eq_s_assoc} is valid for $d\le 3$ because both its left-hand side (LHS) and right-hand side (RHS) have two constraints: trace preserving [Eq.~\eqref{eq_s_trace}] and determinant preserving (Lemma~\ref{theorem_s_det}).
+Additionally, employing the duality (Lemma~\ref{theorem_s_adj}) produces two more constraints in terms of ``dual'' trace preserving and ``dual'' determinant preserving.
 The latter, however, can be shown to be equivalent to the original determinant preserving constraint.
-Therefore, there are three independent constraints in total, and thus the LHS must be equal to the RHS when $d\le 3$.
+Therefore, there are three independent constraints in total, and thus the LHS and RHS must be equal when $d\le 3$.
 When $d> 3$, counterexamples can be easily found.